Nelfe80/RetroBat-Marquee-Manager/README.md

 Configure events.ini to specify paths for marquees and other key settings like accepted formats, MPV path and ImageMagick path, etc. This file is crucial for the marquee system to function properly.
 </p>
 <h2>Download and install marquees</h2>
-You can download marquees here :<br>
+You can download marquees here then install in the default folder "C:\RetroBat\marquees\images" :<br>
 Launchbox Games Database : <a href="https://gamesdb.launchbox-app.com/">https://gamesdb.launchbox-app.com/</a><br>
 Pixelcade Forums : <a href="https://pixelcade.org/forum/art-exchange-lcd/a-few-lcd-marquees-links/#post-2071">https://pixelcade.org/forum/art-exchange-lcd/a-few-lcd-marquees-links/#post-2071</a><br>
 <p></p>